 If you’re already driving the White Pole Road, this unique roadside oddity is an easy detour.
 Head about five miles southwest from Casey, Iowa to discover this big boulder.
 You can’t miss it.
 I promise.

 Slayton Rock, 1174 Fontanelle Road in Casey, Iowa

 Want even more offbeat adventures, roadside attractions and world's largest things?
 Follow Olio in Iowa on your favorite social media platforms, and tag #OlioOnTheRoad when you have quirky adventures of your own.

 Share Your Thoughts

 I would love to hear from you!
-Have you heard of the Slayton Rock?
-Do you break for roadside attractions?
+Would you stop at the Slayton Rock?
+Have you visited any other offbeat attractions in Iowa?